 Your mower’s product manual offers a variety of information about your mower:

 - Maintenance schedule: You don’t have to wonder when or how often your mower will need maintenance.
 It’s already spelled out for you.

-- Safety tips: Most of this is common sense, but some of it is helpful.
+- Safety tips: Most lawn mower safety tips are common sense, but it is important to read them.
 For example, if you’re new to a battery-powered machine, you may find the battery storage tips useful.

 - Which way to tip your mower: Do you sometimes forget which way to tip your mower to change the blade?
-Your mower manual will show you how to tilt it the right way and avoid a trip to the small engine repair shop.
+Your mower manual will show you how to tilt it correctly and avoid a trip to the small engine repair shop.
 (Hint: The air filter always faces up.)

-- Troubleshooting: Gives common solutions to questions like, “Why won’t the mower start?” or “Why is the grass not mulching properly?”
+- Troubleshooting: Gives common solutions to questions like, “Why won’t my mower start?” or “Why is my mower not mulching grass properly?”